 Read the book, be the book

 A joint program between the Brillion Public Library and the Brillion Nature Center.
-The Library provides the "Read the book" part, while the Nature Center brings the book to life with an activity program held at the Brillion Nature Center.
-Next Read the book program will be on Saturday, May 13, 201 from 10:30-11:30 am.
+The Library provides the "Read the book" part, while the Nature Center brings the book to life with an activity program.
+This year your opportunity to be the book will take place at the library once a month.
+Come to Storytime on the designated Tuesday and experience the book.
+Then take a trip out to the Brillion Nature Center and experience further.

 Battle of the Books

 Open to youth in grades 7-12.
 Each year a Brillion Team of youth participates in a Manitowoc-Calumet Library System Battle of the books contest.
 Youth are given the titles at the beginning of the summer.
 Coaches work with the youth on the books.
-A System competition takes place the first week in September.
-Here is a list of 2016 titles and information.
+A System competition takes place on September 6th at Silver Lake College.

 The Library offers monthly sessions during the school year (September-May) for families that homeschool.
 Activities are provided for the school age youth while the parents are given the opportunity to network with other homeschoolers.
 Click here for a list of activities.